DavidVentura/blog/blog/raw/tesseract-translate/POST.md

 }
 ```

-would work, as long as we can guarantee that the new text will fit within the space of the original lines... which is not a given!
+would work, as long as we can guarantee that the new text will fit within the space of the original lines.

-But we can _make_ it fit with a very simple approach: shrink the font size until it fits.
+The property "the translated text fits in the same space as the original text" is very useful, and we can make it hold with a very simple technique: shrink the font size until the new text fits the original space.

 ```kotlin
 val totalBBLength = textBlock.lines.sumOf { line -> line.boundingBox.width() }